chokevin8/chokevin8.github.io/_posts/2023-08-15-stable-diffusion-part3.md

 $$q(x_{1:T}|x_0) = \prod_{t=1}^{T} q(x_t|x_{t-1}) \quad (4)$$
 </p>
 Basically, if T = 200 timesteps, we would have 200 products to sample the noised image $$x_{t=200}$$.
 However, if the timestep gets larger, we run in to trouble of computational issues.
-Therefore, we utilize the *reparametrization trick* which gives us a much simpler tractable, closed-form formula for sampling that requires much fewer computations:
+Therefore, we utilize the *reparametrization trick* which gives us a much simpler tractable, closed-form formula for sampling that requires much fewer computations.

+The reparametrization trick is used whenever we sample from a distribution (Gaussian in our case) that is not directly differentiable.
+For our case, the mean and the variance of the distribution are both dependent on the model parameters, which is learned through SGD (as shown above).
+The issue is that because sampling from the Gaussian distribution is stochastic, we cannot compute the gradient anymore to update the mean and variance parameters.
+So, we introduce the auxiliary random variable $$\epsilon$$ that is deterministic since it is sampled from a fixed standard Gaussian distribution ($$\epsilon \sim \mathcal{N}(0, 1) $$), which allows SGD to be possible since $$\epsilon$$ is not dependent on the model parameters.
+Therefore, the reparametrization trick $$ x = \mu + \sigma * \epsilon$$ works by initially computing the mean and standard deviation using current weights given input data, then drawing deterministic random variable $$\epsilon$$ to obtain the desired sample $$x$$.
+Then, loss can be computed with respect to mean and variance, and they can be backpropagated via SGD.

 <p>
 $$ \text{Let} \quad \alpha_t = 1 - \beta_t \text{and} \quad \hat{\alpha}_t = \prod_{i=1}^{t} \alpha_i $$